Turnkey Solution for Coca-Cola Bottling PlantCase Study

 The pH of the facility’s process wastewater is adjusted before discharging into the municipal sanitary sewer system to meet permit requirements.
 A below grade precast concrete tank was installed in the effluent wastewater piping to facilitate pH monitoring and correction.

 How the System Works

-Two pH probes monitor the pH of the wastewater and include automatic sensor washing and accessibility for removal to perform probe calibration without confined space entry.
-Two chemical dosing pumps inside the enclosure inject sodium hydroxide into the below grade reaction tank and a bulk chemical storage tank for sodium hydroxide was also installed beside the enclosure.
+The system's pH probes monitor the pH of the wastewater and include automatic sensor washing and accessibility for removal to perform probe calibration without confined space entry.
+The chemical dosing pumps inside the enclosure inject sodium hydroxide into the below grade reaction tank and a bulk chemical storage tank for sodium hydroxide was also installed beside the enclosure.

 Shelter Works’ fiberglass equipment enclosure was chosen as the best option to provide pH adjustment system equipment protection (versus site-built concrete or steel structures).
 Because of the treatment and pH balancing needed, Symbiont knew that a Shelter Works building made from vinylester resin would allow for maximum corrosion resistance, long lasting protection and the fastest installation possible for the project.

 Electrical and plumbing installed at the plant – All of the heavy duty electrical and plumbing work was done in Shelter Works’ manufacturing facility, saving time, eliminating potential delays from mismanaged site coordination, subcontractor scheduling conflicts and the other hassles that can come from on-site construction.
 This ensured that the project would be done on time and on budget–no surprises.

 Containment floor built right in – The building houses the chemical feed system as well as a safety shower and sink, so an 8 inch containment basin underneath that area was constructed to catch and release any liquid created by the use of this building for its intended application for total environmental site and pH adjustment system equipment protection.